Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 \subsection{Radial Light-like Geodesics in the Vacuum Region}

 Let us now study radial light-like geodesics.
 At first, we ignore the presence of matter, which places us in the setup of \cite{KellyEffectiveloopquantumgravity}.
 Nevertheless, we should keep in mind that there is matter in this spacetime.
-The correct treatment considers that if the geodesic evolves into $x = L(t)$, i.e. it hits the matter surface, the continuing evolution is described by the geodesic equation following from the matter metric~\eqref{eq:dsint}.
-Exactly this is ignored for the geodesic evolution in this section, but corrected in the following section.
-Still, we will comment on the influence of the matter.
+The correct treatment considers that if the geodesic evolves into $x = L(t)$ i.e., it hits the matter surface the continuing evolution is described by the geodesic equation following from the matter metric~\eqref{eq:dsint}.
+Exactly this is ignored for the geodesic evolution in this section, but it is corrected in the following section.
+Still, we will comment on the influence of matter.

-The main question arising is, if these apparent horizons of the previous sections are also causal horizons, i.e. if there exist light rays, which can still reach $x \rightarrow \infty$ once the horizon is passed.
-To address this question, we can solve the light-like radial in- and outgoing geodesic equations in the exterior, i.e. assuming the light was emitted at any point $(t,x)$ with $x > L(t)$.
+The main question arising is, whether these apparent horizons of the previous sections are also causal horizons i.e., if there exist light rays, which can still reach $x \rightarrow \infty$ once the horizon is passed.
+To address this question, we can solve the light-like radial ingoing and outgoing geodesic equations in the exterior i.e., assuming that the light was emitted at any point $(t,x)$ with $x > L(t)$.
 Radial light-like geodesics satisfy

 thus giving the differential equations